earthboundkid/Watsuji-and-Aesthetics/17 Conclusion.md

 In summary, I hope that I have shown that my system of employing Watsuji’s anthropology has allowed me to preserve our basic intuitions about aesthetics while extending the insights of forebears like Plato and Kant.

 ###Future directions
 To truly employ the hermeneutic method given in chapter two, it is not enough to stop here.
 Preferably, this process would be repeated indefinitely, with each cycle of the hermeneutic circle bringing greater clarity of understanding.
 Unfortunately, it is not feasible to do this here, but I hope that by ending with a few suggestions for directions for future research, other scholars will be able to pursue in greater depths the questions I have only touched upon.
-If I have been successfully in expressing my meaning here, the reader should now be equipped to continue this project in her own way.
+If I have been successful in expressing my meaning here, the reader should now be equipped to continue this project in her own way.

 One of my initial retrospective concerns is the degree of anthropocentrism in Watsuji’s project and my own.
 While I hope that I have balanced this out with an emphasis on the role of the object in aesthetics, I believe that greater work in this field is possible.
 How do we balance the inextricably human element of existence on the one hand with the deep interiority of things on the other?
 How is the aesthetic experience of things (for example, in viewing a flower) different than the aesthetic experience of another subject (for example, in the viewing of a performance)?